Assault Craft Unit 5: LCAC

 LCAC or Landing Craft Air Cushion are air cushion vehicles, operated by the U.S. Navy and Japanese Maritime Self Defense Force.
 The concept design for the modern day LCAC began in the early 1970s.
 The purpose of the LCACs are to "carry heavy vehicles and cargo" onto beaches at high speeds and over longer distances.
 The LCACs are currently undergoing a Service Life Extension Program (SLEP), which will be completed on all 72 craft by 2020.

 Operations

 During Operation Desert Storm in 1991, there were eleven LCACs stationed on the Persian Gulf; this was the LCAC's largest deployment.
 In 1992, ACU-5 deployed 3 LCACs to Japan and created a permanent military presence called detachment Westpac Alfa, which in 2012 became its own command, Naval Beach Unit 7, with 7 LCACS permanently stationed in Sasebo, Japan.
 ACU-5 conducted landings in Somalia to help with Operation Restore Hope.

+LCACs have also been used in support of civilian operations.
+Under an agreement between the Los Angeles County Fire Department and the Navy, ACU 5 uses their LCACs to transport fire-fighting equipment, vehicles, and personnel to Santa Catalina island, to help in combating wildfires.
+LCACs also provided relief to areas in northern Indonesia affected by the December 2004 tsunami.